A Dustland Fairytale: Background

 In 2013, vocalist Brandon Flowers noted that the track's lyrical content and aesthetic is similar to that of the band's previous studio album, Sam's Town: "["A Dustland Fairytale"] is me not being completely able to let go of Sam's Town!
 I wanted to - I wanted to go in a new direction, and there were a lot of new sounds on Day & Age, but on that song, I was really holding onto the last record.
 I still love Sam's Town, and you can really hear it in the words and sentiment of that song.
 It's more like an extension of Sam's Town, and not a reaction to it.
 It's one of the more personal narratives I've written, and it seems like the more personal I get, the more the fans respond and grow attached to the song."

 2021 version

 A recording released June 16, 2021 under the shortened name "Dustland" features Bruce Springsteen singing in the second verse, both choruses and the bridge, accompanied by Brandon Flowers singing in the first and second verse along with the second chorus and bridge.
+The Killlers, alongside Springsteen, performed "Dustland" live on October 1, 2022 at Madison Square Garden, and the performance was later released on Encore at the Garden.